Kids Can Make Peppermint Bark In Minutes

 Peppermint Bark in a red, white and green gift box.

-This is also great to make after the holidays as well because all candy is on sale, and it makes the new year a little more festive.
+This is also great to make after the holidays, since all candy is on sale, making the new year a little more festive.

-Originally posted in December 2014 and updated December 2020.
-My kids do not even look like this any longer.
+Originally posted in December 2014 and updated in December 2025.

 Latest Instagrams